Nets crush Warriors 129-88 in Russell's return to Brooklyn - WHIZ News

-On the eve of the NBA’s trade deadline, the Warriors held out Glenn Robinson III and Alec Burks, who had been two of their most productive players lately.
+The Warriors held out Robinson and Burks on the eve of the NBA’s trade deadline.

+“For the team to find out that those two guys are most likely going to be traded was pretty tough,” coach Steve Kerr said.
+“So we all kind of just found out prior to the game.
+There’s not a very good way to prepare for a game when something like that happens and I think it showed.”

-The guys who did play were run off the floor, falling behind 20-4, missing 20 of their 22 3-point attempts in the first half and trailing by as many as 44 points.
+The guys who did play for the Warriors fell behind 20-4, missed 20 of their 22 3-point attempts in the first half and trailed by as many as 44 points against a Nets defense that forward Joe Harris said was locked in.

+“But then a little bit of that I think can be attributed to … the fact that they’re kind of going through sort of an unfortunate time with guys getting traded right before the game and to be at the end of a long road trip,” Harris said.

 Russell got a nice ovation from fans, a tribute video from the Nets, and nothing else he’ll want to remember about the night.
 He scored 17 points but was 0 for 8 from 3-point range and the Warriors were outscored by 29 points in his 18 first-half minutes.